 Congrats, you have completed the first step in this process, which is to make sure you qualify to become a remote online notary in your state by meeting their requirements.
 For most states, that means being a commissioned notary in that state, but once again it is important to check with your state laws before proceeding.

-Depending on the state, you may also be required to complete a RON-specific test or training course to move forward with the application process.
-After completing the necessary RON training and testing, you will need to choose a state approved RON system vendor (cough NotaryLive cough) where you will receive some tools such as an eSeal and digital certificate, among other possible supplies.
+Depending on the state, you may also be required to complete a remote online notarization training course to move forward with the application process.
+After completing the necessary RON training and testing, you will need to choose a state-approved RON system vendor (cough, NotaryLive, cough) where you will receive some tools such as an eSeal and digital certificate, among other possible supplies.
 As a virtual notary, you must have a computer with a working webcam, microphone, and secure internet connection to make sure you are able to complete each online notarization without any issues.

 No one is perfect, and no matter how much training or experience you have as a remote online notary, you must protect yourself from potential mistakes.
 For peace of mind and future protection, most states require remote online notaries to have a surety bond to cover those online notarizations, as well as an Error and Omission Insurance policy.
 No one tries to make mistakes, but it is extremely important that you are protected in the event a mistake is made during an online notarization.

-Good luck on this journey of becoming a remote online notary, and we hope NotaryLive is your go-to RON system to begin notarizing documents online.
+Good luck on this journey of becoming a remote online notary!
+We hope NotaryLive is your go-to RON system to begin notarizing documents online.
 Wondering what makes NotaryLive the best online notarization platform for notaries?
 Click here to read this article!